lololerigolo60/AI-image-classifier/README.md

 🔍 3.
 Semantic Search & Thumbnails

-Located under the "Recherche & Miniatures" tab.
+Located under the "Recherche par mots clés" (search with keywords) tab.
 This feature allows you to find images by describing them, even if the filename is irrelevant.
 Step 1: Indexing (Mandatory for first use)

 Before searching, you must click "Indexer".